Page design begins with the basics: starting a new document, setting up pages, and positioning margins and columns or changing grid settings.

 Click Portrait (tall) or Landscape (wide).
 These icons interact dynamically with the dimensions you enter in Page Size.
 When Height is the larger value, the portrait icon is selected.
 When Width is the larger value, the landscape icon is selected.
 Clicking the deselected icon switches the Height and Width values.

 The Bleed area allows you to print objects that are arranged at the outer edge of the defined page size.
-For a page of the required dimensions, if an object is positioned at its edge, some white may appear at the edge of the printed area due to slight misalignment during printing or trimming.
+For a page of the required dimensions, if an object is positioned at its edge, some white area may appear at the edge of the printed area due to slight misalignment during printing or trimming.
 For this reason, you should position an object that is at the edge of the page of the required dimensions a little beyond the edge, and trim after printing.
+The area is trimmed and discarded after the printing process.
 Bleed area is shown by a red line on the document.
-You can set bleed area settings from Bleed in the Print dialog box.

 The slug area is discarded when the document is trimmed to its final page size.
 The slug area holds printing information, customized color bar information, or displays other instructions and descriptions for other information in the document.
 Objects (including text frames) positioned in the slug area are printed but will disappear when the document is trimmed to its final page size.